gotchoices/MyCHIPs/doc/learn-users.md

   mychips.org:57423
 ```
 We can put these two pieces of information together, separated by an '@' symbol, to
-form a more explicit address such as:
+form a more explicit CHAD such as:
 ```
   suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE@mychips.org:57423
 ```
-We can form a fully qualified URI as in:
+We can form a fully qualified CHAD URI as in:
 ```
   chip://suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE@mychips.org:57423
 ```